JaideepGuntupalli/JaideepGuntupalli/README.md

 - 🏫  I am currently pursuing B.tech in Computer Science and Design at [IIIT Delhi](https://iiitd.ac.in).
 - 👀  I am a tech enthusiast & an open-source advocate.
 - 🥅  My Goal for the next few months to try and contribute more to open source.
-- ⚡ Fun fact: I love cricket.
+- ⚡ Fun fact: I love Formula One.

 ## 🛠 Tools I worked with: